I'm Eighteen

-"I'm Eighteen" is a song by rock band Alice Cooper, first released as a single in November 1970 backed with "Is It My Body".
+"I'm Eighteen", or simply "Eighteen", is a song by American rock band Alice Cooper, first released as a single in November 1970 backed with "Is It My Body".
 It was the band's first top-forty success—peaking at number 21—and convinced Warner Bros. that Alice Cooper had the commercial potential to release an album.
 The song and its B-side feature on the band's first major-label album Love It to Death (1971).

-A plodding, arpeggiated guitar riff and abrasive, raspy vocal performance power the anthem.
+An arpeggiated guitar riff and aggressive vocal performance power the anthem.
 The lyrics describe the anxiety that comes with being "in the middle" of childhood and adulthood.
 It began as an eight-minute jam that young Canadian producer Bob Ezrin persuaded the band into tightening into a tight three-minute rocker.

 The song was the band's breakthrough, and left a considerable influence on hard rock, punk, and heavy metal.
 Joey Ramone wrote his first song for the Ramones based on the chords to "I'm Eighteen", and John Lydon auditioned for the Sex Pistols by miming to the song.
 Bands such as thrash metalers Anthrax have covered the song, and Kiss settled out of court for plagiarism of the song over the 1998 track "Dreamin'".